-KV · Cloudflare Workers docs
+KV

 await on in order to verify a successful update.

-You can also write key-value pairs from the command line with Wrangler.
+You can also write key-value pairs from the command line with Wrangler and write data via the API.

-Due to the eventually consistent nature of Workers KV, concurrent writes from different edge locations can end up overwriting one another.
-It’s a common pattern to write data via Wrangler or the API but read the data from within a worker, avoiding this issue by issuing all writes from the same location.
+Due to the eventually consistent nature of Workers KV, concurrent writes can end up overwriting one another.
+It is a common pattern to write data from a single process via Wrangler or the API.
+This avoids competing, concurrent writes because of the single stream.
+All data is still readily available within all Workers bound to the namespace.

 Writes are immediately visible to other requests in the same edge location, but can take up to 60 seconds to be visible in other parts of the world.
-See How KV works for more on this topic.
+Refer to How KV works for more information on this topic.

 Writing data in bulk

-You can write more than one key-value pair at a time with
+You can write more than one key-value pair at a time with Wrangler or via the API.
+The bulk API can accept up to 10,000 KV pairs at once.

 key and

 value are required for each KV pair.
 The entire request size must be less than 100 megabytes.

-We do not support this from within a Worker script at this time.
+As of January 2022, Cloudflare does not support bulk writes from within a Worker.

 Expiring keys

 Many common uses of Workers KV involve writing keys that are only meant to be valid for a certain amount of time.
-Rather than requiring applications to remember to delete such data at the appropriate time, Workers KV offers the ability to create keys that automatically expire, either at a particular point in time or after a certain amount of time has passed since the key was last modified.
+Rather than requiring applications to remember to delete such data at the appropriate time, Workers KV offers the ability to create keys that automatically expire.
+You may configure expiration to occur either at a particular point in time or after a certain amount of time has passed since the key was last modified.

 Once the expiration time of an expiring key is reached, it will be deleted from the system.
-After its deletion, attempts to read it will behave as if the key does not exist, and it will not count against the namespace’s storage usage for billing purposes.
+After its deletion, attempts to read it will behave as if the key does not exist.
+The deleted key will not count against the namespace’s storage usage for billing purposes.

 You can choose one of two ways to specify when a key should expire:

-Set its "expiration", using an absolute time specified in a number of seconds since the UNIX epoch.
-For example, if you wanted a key to expire at 12:00AM UTC on April 1, 2019, you would set the key’s expiration to 1554076800.
+Set a key’s expiration using an absolute time specified in a number of seconds since the UNIX epoch.
+For example, if you wanted a key to expire at 12:00AM UTC on April 1, 2019, you would set the key’s expiration to

-Set its "expiration TTL" (time to live), using a relative number of seconds from the current time.
-For example, if you wanted a key to expire 10 minutes after creating it, you would set its expiration TTL to 600.
+Set a key’s expiration time to live (TTL) using a relative number of seconds from the current time.
+For example, if you wanted a key to expire 10 minutes after creating it, you would set its expiration TTL to

 Both of these options are usable when writing a key inside a Worker or when writing keys using the API.